thehunter5/CompilerProject/README.md

 3. Abstract Syntax Tree Generator
 4. Typechecker and Semantic Analyser
 5. Code Generator

+**Please switch to the semantics branch to run the compiler upto the semantic analyser phase.
+The changes will be merged to master after completing the code generator**

 ## Input
 The driver function can be found in `driver.c`.
 It expects a code.txt file, a grammar.txt file and which modules to run as command line arguments.
 The grammar is expected to be LL(1) compatible.
 Alternatively, a makefile is also present in which the default target runs all modules together.
 A `code.asm` file is generated which can be run using NASM-64.